 By creating this space of self-expression and fun, team will be able to get to know more one another, identify strengths, and enhanced cohesion while honouring individuality.

-Materials needed: at least 5 white paper, coloured pencils or markers or oil pastels, one pen.
+Materials needed: 5 pieces of white A4 paper, coloured pencils or markers or oil pastels, one pen.

 Teacher: Corporate Art Therapist